 So, if you’re looking for the best boutique hotels for your next visit, look no further.

 I’m a big fan of independent travel.
 I rarely book pre-organised tours or through a travel agent.
 I do all my own research and always book my own accommodation.
 I did quite a bit of research before my trip.
 I must have checked out every one of the Iceland hotels on offer.

 We chose to spend a few days in Rekjavík before setting off on a road trip.
-We only had 7 days, which wasn’t quite enough time to complete the full ring road, so we thought the Golden Circle and South Coast routes would be a nice alternative.
+We only had 7 days, which was going to be a tight trip around the full ring road, so we thought a road trip around the Golden Circle and South Coast routes would be a nice alternative.
 Finding good boutique hotels on this route was challenging but not impossible.

 So here is a list of what we considered to be the best luxury Iceland hotels available.
 I booked most of them about 3 months prior to arriving.
 At that time I did find it challenging to get the original dates that I wanted and had to rejig our itinerary a little to secure bookings.
 I would definitely recommend booking well in advance.